 HEAR: Higher Education Achievement Record

-From 2011/12 the University will recognise many extracurricular activities on the university transcript which you receive upon graduation.
+The University recognises many extracurricular activities on the university transcript which you receive upon graduation.
+Find out if you are eligible for HEAR.

 What is HEAR?

-Since 2011/12 the University has recognised many extracurricular activities on the University transcript which you receive upon graduation.
+The University recognises many extra-curricular activities on the University transcript which you receive upon graduation.

 These officially recognised extra-curricular activities include: